 The data is acquired from two main Data sources:

-Ville de Montréal for the snow removal information :

-(Licence: Attribution 4.0 international CC BY 4.0)

-Transactions déneigement (fichier .csv)

-http://donnees.ville.montreal.qc.ca/dataset/5bfbd75f-7531-48c2-b6b6-072284f7b9e7/resource/dad68871-51b9-4a82-93b0-31cf20b5aa03/download/transactions_deneigement_saison_2018-2019.csv

-Contrats déneigement (fichier .csv)

-http://donnees.ville.montreal.qc.ca/dataset/5bfbd75f-7531-48c2-b6b6-072284f7b9e7/resource/5dd82872-89f8-439e-9a8a-fff7fea1a28d/download/contrats_deneigement_saison_2018-2019.csv

-Dépôt de neige (fichier .csv)

-http://donnees.ville.montreal.qc.ca/dataset/8a1d7d54-c297-46fe-b670-bb205641b13e/resource/9ea7b63a-18e1-4e9a-834e-77fd28e55bf8/download/depots_deneigement_saison_2018-2019.csv

-Secteur de déneigement

-http://donnees.ville.montreal.qc.ca/dataset/9f3911af-3a5f-4c4b-89c7-239ba487b1f1/resource/aa6f2231-9a67-418f-8234-d49462dd6344/download/secteurs_deneigement_saison_2018-2019.csv

-Surface per borough??

-Environnement Canada for the weather data form the station at Dorval airport:

-Weather data YUL (fichier .csv)

-domain: http://climate.weather.gc.ca/historical_data/search_historic_data_e.html

-http://climate.weather.gc.ca/climate_data/daily_data_e.html?hlyRange=2008-01-08%7C2019-02-10&dlyRange=2002-12-23%7C2019-02-10&mlyRange=%7C&StationID=30165&Prov=QC&urlExtension=_e.html&searchType=stnName&optLimit=yearRange&StartYear=2018&EndYear=2019&selRowPerPage=25&Line=2&searchMethod=contains&Month=1&Day=1&txtStationName=MONTREAL&timeframe=2&Year=2019

-Forecast???
+We plan to use snow removal information from the city of Montreal and weather information from Environment Canada.

-For details of the source data, see chapter 4.2.3 Data Formats / Data Dictionary
+For details of the source data, see chapters 2.1.
+Assumptions and 4.2.3 Data Formats / Data Dictionary

-We plan to use Alteryx as an ETL tool ($8000/year)?
-Arbutus?
-Free ETL tool?

 Each depot has a specified capacity, except for a sewage depot, where the runoff sewage systems capacity is not specified.
 Also, the quantity of daily transactions per depot is considered to be the quantity of visits to unload snow at a specific depot.
 The daily frequency for a depot is obtained by dividing the quantity of visits for a depot by the total quantity of visits to all depots on a specific day.

-Additionally, the amount of precipitation is recorded at the Montreal YUL international airport as an average depth in centimeters.
-Also, it is assumed for this project that the quantity of precipitation recorded at the Montreal YUL international airport is treated as the uniform distribution of precipitation across the area, which is being consider for this analysis.
-Therefore, all locations serviced by vehicles with a contract ID are assumed to have received the same amount of precipitation as the aforementioned airport.

 Each daily snow volume unloaded at each depot is divided by the recorded daily average depth of the precipitation.
 The result from the division is an order of magnitude estimate for the daily surface area that has received precipitation and that has been served by the fleet of vehicles.